 “Haley & Aldrich staff have an excellent understanding of the regulatory process and excellent working relationships with owners and agencies that result in a collaborative process.
-They are responsive to our needs and helped us accomplish our project objective: Start our dredging project as soon as the window opens.”Imee Osantowski, Principal Engineer, Port of Oakland
+They are responsive to our needs and helped us accomplish our project objective: Start our dredging project as soon as the window opens.”

 The Haley & Aldrich team knows that, in order to meet the Port of Oakland’s annual dredging deadline and to successfully qualify the dredged material for beneficial reuse, each year we need to be thorough, hyper-efficient, and responsive at every step.
-To do so, our team relies on its technical excellence, as well as the ability to collaborate and coordinate with stakeholders at every step — including with all regulators, multiple laboratories, wharfingers, and the Port.
+To do so, our team relies on its technical excellence, as well as the ability to collaborate and coordinate with stakeholders at every step — including with all regulators, multiple laboratories, wharfingers, and the port.

 Haley & Aldrich’s sediments team, comprised of both toxicologists and chemists, not only quickly prepares high quality Sampling and Analysis Plans, but also ensures they are readily approved by five regulatory agencies, including the U.S. Army Corps of Engineers, U.S. EPA, Regional Water Quality Control Board, Bay Conservation and Development Commission, and California Department of Fish and Wildlife.
 Our field scientists — tapping into their extensive sediment sampling experience in accordance with strict quality assurance protocols — collect samples while minimizing the introduction of field-related interferences such as cross-contamination.
 Once samples are collected, our project manager coordinates closely with the various laboratories that perform the chemical and toxicological analyses.

 Our team’s deep understanding of sediment quality data and our ability to quickly interpret analytical results related to potential aquatic and wetlands impacts is crucial.
 This allows our in-house sediment quality experts to efficiently prepare comprehensive, data-backed reports for regulators.
-Our data analysis and recommendations for sediment reuse suitability are trusted by the regulators — assuring their confidence in the Port’s dredging plans.
+Our data analysis and recommendations for sediment reuse suitability are trusted by the regulators — assuring their confidence in the port’s dredging plans.

-We have established trust between the Port, Haley & Aldrich, and Bay Area regulators due to our ability to consistently provide reliable data and sophisticated assessments of potential impacts.
+We have established trust between the port, Haley & Aldrich, and Bay Area regulators due to our ability to consistently provide reliable data and sophisticated assessments of potential impacts.
 These relationships, our thorough and detailed reports, and the immediate responsiveness of our sediments team have ensured the Port completes its annual dredging on time and meets all sediment quality criteria for wetlands.
-As a result, the Port has continued to meet the needs of its tenants with uninterrupted dredging operations while further establishing its reputation as an environmental ally.
+As a result, the port has continued to meet the needs of its tenants with uninterrupted dredging operations while further establishing its reputation as an environmental ally.

-- Meet tight sediment investigation deadlines to keep the nation’s fifth largest port’s maintenance dredging program on schedule
+Meet tight sediment investigation deadlines to keep the nation’s fifth largest port’s maintenance dredging program on schedule

 Obtain regulatory approval to beneficially reuse Port dredged sediment to restore critical wetland habitat

-- Facilitate collaboration and coordination with the Port, regulatory agencies, surveyor, wharfingers, and multiple laboratories
+Facilitate collaboration and coordination with the Port, regulatory agencies, surveyor, wharfingers, and multiple laboratories

-- Keep the project on budget and on time with smart planning
+Keep the project on budget and on time with smart planning